GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 - instructions on how to set up Neo4j
 - information on how to import dump files in Neo4j Desktop
 - details on how to run Python in conjunction with Neo4j
+- instructions on how to replicate experiments in Neo4j and Amazon Neptune

 ## Setting up Neo4j: